common name: Larra wasps, mole cricket hunters (suggested names)

 One of the common names of this wildflower is shrubby false buttonweed.
 We prefer to call it southern Larraflower.
-We hope that a native species of Spermacoce in northern Florida can be developed as northern Larraflower.
+Florida native species of Spermacoce have not proven resilient in open habitats occupied by pest mole crickets such as pastures and turf so do not serve as good nectar sources.
 Larra bicolor adults have been seen abundantly at flowers of a crop of pea plants (garden peas).
 This offers to growers the opportunity to intercrop peas with other plants needing protection from pest mole crickets.

 - Arévalo HA, Frank JH 2005.
 Nectar sources for Larra bicolor (Hymenoptera: Sphecidae), a parasitoid of Scapteriscus mole crickets (Orthoptera: Gryllotalpidae), in northern Florida.
 Florida Entomologist 88: 146-15

 - Bennett FD, Pruett CJ.
 1991.
 Observations on copulation in Florida and on the behavior of male and female wasps of the genus Larra in Santa Cruz, Bolivia.
 Sphecos 21: 16-17.

 - Bohart RM, Menke AS.
 1976.
 Sphecid wasps of the world.
 A generic revision.
 University of California Press, Berkeley.

 - Castner JL.
 1984.
 Suitability of Scapteriscus spp. mole crickets as hosts of Larra bicolor (Hymenoptera: Sphecidae).
 Entomophaga 29: 323-329.